-Three Months Ended March 31 In millions 2005 2004 Net cash provided by operating activities \$ 11 \$9 Less: Net expenditures and proceeds for service parts (18) (17) Less: Expenditures for property, plant and equipment (16) (11) Less: Additions to capitalized software (16) (17) Free cash flow used \$ (39) \$ (36)
+Six Months Ended June 30 In millions 2005 2004 Net cash provided by operating activities \$ 206 \$ 90 Less: Net expenditures and proceeds for service parts (43) (39) Less: Expenditures for property, plant and equipment (32) (33) Less: Additions to capitalized software (37) (40) Free cash flow provided (used) \$ 94 \$ (22)

-For the first quarter of 2005, cash provided by operating activities increased by \$2 million, while capital expenditures increased by \$5 million, resulting in a net decrease in free cash flow of \$3 million compared to the first quarter of 2004.
-While cash from operating activities benefited by an increase in net income of \$35 million, this improvement was largely offset by an increase in incentive compensation payments (which are typically made in the first quarter of the year and relate to prior year operating performance) and slower receivables collections compared to the prior year period.
-The increase in capital expenditures of \$5 million was due to a lower than normal level of expenditures for property, plant and equipment in the prior year period.
+For the six months ended June 30, 2005, cash provided by operating activities increased by \$116 million, while capital expenditures remained flat, resulting in a net increase in free cash flow of \$116 million compared to the six months ended June 30, 2004.
+Cash from operating activities was higher due to improved net income along with improved collections of receivables.
+This improvement was partially offset by an increase in incentive compensation payments (which are typically made in the first quarter of the year and relate to prior year operating performance).

 Financing activities and certain other investing activities are not included in our calculation of free cash flow.
-During the first quarter of 2005, we repurchased \$120 million of our common stock under our share purchase programs authorized by the Board of Directors (see Item 2 "Unregistered Sales of Equity Securities and Use of Proceeds" of Part II of this quarterly report for details).
-Partially offsetting this cash outflow was \$60 million of cash proceeds from employee stock plan activities.
+During the first six months of 2005, we repurchased \$218 million of our common stock under our share purchase programs authorized by the Board of Directors (see Item 2 "Unregistered Sales of Equity Securities and Use of Proceeds" of Part II of this quarterly report for details).
+Partially offsetting this cash outflow was \$102 million of cash proceeds from employee stock plan activities.

 Contractual and Other Commercial Commitments: There has been no significant change in our contractual and other commercial commitments as described in our Form 10-K for the year ended December 31, 2004.
-Our guarantees and product warranties are discussed in Note 8 of Notes to Condensed Consolidated Financial Statements.
+Our guarantees and product warranties are discussed in Note 9 of Notes to Condensed Consolidated Financial Statements.

-Our cash, cash equivalents and short-term investments totaled \$655 million as of March 31, 2005.
+Our cash, cash equivalents and short-term investments totaled \$724 million as of June 30, 2005.
 We believe our cash flows from operations, the credit facilities (existing or future arrangements), the 7.125% senior notes, and other short- and long-term debt financing, will be sufficient to satisfy our future working capital, research and development activities, capital expenditures, pension contributions and other financing requirements for the foreseeable future.
 Our ability to generate positive cash flows from operations is dependent on general economic conditions, competitive pressures, and other business and risk factors described below in "Factors That May Affect Future Results."
 If we are unable to generate sufficient cash flows from operations, or otherwise comply with the terms of our credit facilities and the 7.125% senior notes, we may be required to refinance all or a portion of our existing debt or seek additional financing alternatives.